 - Provide the employee's final paycheck in accordance with state law.
 Most states require that an employee receive this check fairly quickly, sometimes immediately after getting fired. - Provide severance pay.
 No law requires employers to provide severance pay (although a few states require employers to pay severance to workers fired in a plant closure).
 But if you promise it, you must pay it to all employees who meet your policy's requirements. - Give information on continuation of health insurance, under a federal law called the Consolidated Omnibus Budget Reconciliation Act (COBRA).
-If you offer your employees health insurance, and your company has 20 or more employees, you must offer departing employees the option to continue their

-- coverage under the company's group health insurance plan for a specified period.
-(Although you aren't required to pay for the coverage, employees may be entitled to a partial subsidy of their costs.) - Allow former employees to view their personnel files.
+If you offer your employees health insurance, and your company has 20 or more employees, you must offer departing employees the option to continue their coverage under the company's group health insurance plan, at their own expense, for a specified period. - Allow former employees to view their personnel files.
 Most states give employees and former employees the legal right to see their personnel files, and to receive copies of some of the documents relating to their jobs.
 State laws vary as to how long employers must keep these records for former employees.